epfl-ada/ada-2020-project-milestone-p3-p3_kergagnant/README.md

 How do friends’ recommendations influence our mobility?
 How likely are we to visit a friend's recommended business?

-- Study of the word of mouth impact on categories of businesses.
-Are there categories of businesses more influenced by reviews than others?

 - Study of the word of mouth impact on weekdays.
-Depending on the day of the week, are we likely to travel more on some days of the week?
+Depending on the day of the week, are we more likely to travel far?
 Does the influence of friend’s recommendations change depending on the day of the week ?

+- Study of the word of mouth impact on categories of businesses.
+Are there categories of businesses more influenced by friends reviews than others?

 - Study the 'treatment' having a good rating vs not, with methods seen in the course.
 Does a good rating have an influence on the number of visits of the business?